coreos/fedora-coreos-pipeline/HACKING.md

 ### Running the pipeline

+Once Jenkins is ready, make sure that the seed job has been run successfully.

-Once Jenkins is ready, we can now start the Fedora CoreOS pipeline!
+Once the seed job on Jenkins finishes successfully we can now start the Fedora CoreOS pipeline!

 ```
 oc start-build fedora-coreos-pipeline